mgcrea/benchmark-kaizoumark/_posts/2015-06-08-linux-libraries.md

 - ld
 type: post
 ---
-A few months ago I stumbled upon a linking problem with secondary dependencies I couldn't solved without 'over-linking' the corresponding libraries.
+A few months ago I stumbled upon a linking problem with secondary dependencies I couldn't solved without [__overlinking__](https://wiki.mageia.org/en/Overlinking_issues_in_packaging) the corresponding libraries.

 I only realized today in a discussion with my friend [Yann E. Morin](http://ymorin.is-a-geek.org/) that not only did I use the wrong solution for that particular problem, but that my understanding of the gcc linking process was not as good as I had imagined.